 Moved earth and heaven; that which we are, we are;

-Even prior to this, Sofia's internal mantra of "I am Mendes", in reference to her Sephardic family's history of endurance as well as her own.
+- Even prior to this, Sofia's internal mantra of "I am Mendes", in reference to her Sephardic family's history of endurance as well as her own.

-The dying words of many an heroic Bolo have been the Dinochrome Brigade's motto, "For the Honour of the Regiment!"
+- The dying words of many an heroic Bolo have been the Dinochrome Brigade's motto, "For the Honour of the Regiment!"

-One particular sub-command of the Dinochrome Brigade has a Pretentious Latin Motto that doubles as a creed for the Bolos and a challenge to their enemies; translated, it simply says Stand and be judged.
+- One particular sub-command of the Dinochrome Brigade has a Pretentious Latin Motto that doubles as a creed for the Bolos and a challenge to their enemies; translated, it simply says Stand and be judged.

-From the same story, the Bolos in particular are units DBC and DBQ, nicknamed 'Chains' and 'Quarter' respectively.
+- From the same story, the Bolos in particular are units DBC and DBQ, nicknamed 'Chains' and 'Quarter' respectively.
 What does the DB stand for, you ask?Colonel Ishida: Death By Chains.

-Unit DBC: "So judged."
+Unit DBC: So judged.

-Rudyard Kipling's poem "The Overland Mail" shows that native postmen in India were Bad Ass.
+- His poem "The Overland Mail" shows that native postmen in India were badass.
 The poem specifically states he's doing all this at night ... in the jungle ... uphill:Is the torrent in spate?
 He must ford it or swim.

 Has the rain wrecked the road?
 He must climb by the cliff.